One-Bowl Simple Vanilla Layer Cake

 Testing a Cake for Doneness

-But it’s still lovely and moist – start checking the cakes to see if they are done at about 25 minutes.
-Use a wooden skewer or a toothpick, insert it into the middle of the cake and when it comes out clean, or with a tiny crumb or two attached, then it is done.
-The cake will also have pulled away from the sides of the pan slightly, and may have a bit of golden brown at the edges.
+Start checking the cakes to see if they are done at about 25 minutes.
+Use a wooden skewer or a toothpick, insert it into the middle of the cake, and when it comes out clean, or with a tiny crumb or two attached, then it is done.
+The cake will also have pulled away from the sides of the pan slightly and may have a bit of golden brown at the edges.

 Buttering and Flouring the Pans

-Just do it.
-Because the only thing more annoying that that is flipping a cake out of a pan and seeing a chunk of it still stuck to the bottom.
+Just do it — because the only thing more annoying than that is flipping a cake out of a pan and seeing a chunk of it still stuck to the bottom.
 THAT’S annoying.

 Slice of Vanilla Layer Cake on a table near the rest of the cake.